 Wanaka is located far enough south that occasionally the Aurora Australis (Southern Lights) can be seen.
-There’s not really an optimum time of year to witness or photograph the Southern Lights, which are caused by the random solar activity of the sun, but Autumn-Spring seems to be the best.
-The Aurora lights are rarely visible to the naked eye, but through a long exposure some remarkable images can be captured.
-The Aurora Service has a great website which provides Aurora alerts and forecasts, check out their Facebook page too.
+There’s not really an optimum time of year to witness or photograph the Southern Lights, which are caused by the random solar activity of the sun, but autumn or spring seem to be the best.
+The aurora lights are rarely visible to the naked eye, but through a long exposure some remarkable images can be captured.
+The Aurora Service has a great website which provides aurora alerts and forecasts, check out their Facebook page too.

 If you’re lucky enough to be in Wanaka when an aurora is happening, then you’ll need to find a location with a clear, unobstructed view to the south (directly down the Cardrona Valley) and away from any light pollution in town.
 The base of Mount Iron, Dublin Bay Road or Lake Hawea are good spots to try.